isomerpages/nlb-biblioasia/_jan-2010/The SGX Collection: Business Heritage Collection — Bridging the Legal Deposit Gap.md

 Current e-prospectuses can also now be viewed at the MAS website from its database OPERA (Offers and Prospectuses Electronic Repository and Access).
 Here is an example of both the preliminary and final registered prospectus from the SMRT Corporation Ltd’s IPO in 2000.

 <img src="/images/Vol%205%20Issue%204/SGX/prospectus-eys.JPG" style="width:50%;">
- <div style="background-color: white;">(Left) The SGX Centres 1 and 2 on the cover of the 2002 Annual Report of Permasteelisa Pacific Holdings Ltd. All rights reserved, Permasteelisa Pacific Holdings Ltd, 2002.<br>  (Right) Singapore version of the 1999 Annual Report of Creative Technology Ltd. All rights reserved, Creative Technology Ltd, 1999.</div>
+ <div style="background-color: white;"> Prospectus of Eu Yan Sang Holdings Ltd dated 30 June 1973.
+All rights reserved, Eu Yan Sang Holdings Ltd, 1973.</div>

 Considering their importance as primary information sources, as historical local heritage documents and as business reports for investment analysis, print prospectuses are surprisingly not very assiduously collected by local libraries, perhaps due to the “insider” nature of their release to potential investors only.
 However, the SGX Collection has helped to mitigate slightly the NLB and LD Collection gap for local prospectuses and preliminary prospectuses.
 Notable prospectus titles unearthed from the SGX Collection come from instantly recognisable local brand names such as Eu Yan Sang Holdings Ltd (1973), Overseas Union Bank Ltd (1975), Keppel Shipyard Ltd (1980), Neptune Orient Lines Ltd (1981), Sembawang Maritime Ltd (1987), Tiger Balm Ltd (1988) and Creative Technology Ltd (1994).